Electrical Power System Training - Our 4 day (24 hours) live online instructor-led course is actually a series of three courses:

-Course #3 - Power System Modeling and Calculations
+Course #3 - Power System Modeling and Simulation

 Our Power System Modeling and Calculations engineering course will provide students with an in-depth review of fault analysis problems in industrial, commercial and institutional power systems and provide the means for solving such problems, and discusses the impact of short-circuit fault currents on equipment selection.
 The course also highlights the differences in the computational approaches recommended in IEEE and IEC standards.
 A commercially available software program for performing fault analysis will be used by the presenter to solve example problems.